cambridge-cares/TheWorldAvatar/Agents/ElectricityConsumptionAgent/README.md

 ### **1) Registrate an account at CEDA platform**

 Retrieving [electricity consumption](https://www.gov.uk/government/statistics/lower-and-middle-super-output-areas-electricity-consumption), [gas consumption](https://www.gov.uk/government/statistics/lower-and-middle-super-output-areas-gas-consumption), [fuel poverty](https://www.gov.uk/government/statistics/sub-regional-fuel-poverty-data-2022) data from the GOV.UK do not need any preparation, upon runing the agent, those data will be downloaded automatically to the `./downloads ` folder.
-However, in order to download the hadUK climate grid files you need to registrate an account at [CEDA platform](https://services.ceda.ac.uk/cedasite/register/info/).
+However, in order to download the hadUK climate grid files, you need to registrate an account at [CEDA platform](https://services.ceda.ac.uk/cedasite/register/info/).
+And create `CEDA_username` and `CEDA_password` files contain username and password under the `./secrets` folder.

 ### **2) The environment variables used by the agent container**
 Before building and deploying the Docker image, several key properties need to be set in the [Docker compose file] (further details and defaults are provided in the file):